Updated Jan 29, 2026

 Your Editing Dashboard: An Overview of the Functions

-With 9 total buttons, the Editing Dashboard is where you'll spend the most time when you’re putting together your app.
-Each button, represented by an icon, serves its special building functionality, which you can see by covering it with your cursor.
+With 9 total buttons, the Editing Dashboard is where you'll spend the most time when you're putting together your app.
+Each button, represented by an icon, serves its special building functionality, which you can see by hovering over it with your cursor.

 Here's a brief overview of your Editing Dashboard's 9 different functionalities: